 Paralleling this enthusiasm for the arts has always been my love of nature which I contribute to the green thumb of my grandmother.
 As a young girl, I would get lost in the maze of her lush gardens!
 I am so grateful for her Irish heritage, as her interest in the plant world became my own.

-My formal studies began in high school and continue in college at Indiana University.
+My formal studies began in high school and continued in college at Indiana University.
 In addition to canvas painting, I have done a series of murals found in public and private settings.
 In 2007, I was the featured artist in a national cable series, “The Art of Living” on Veria Cable Network.
-My segment, “The Painted Desert”, delves in the importance of art as an individual healing practice, a community experience, and a benefit for all of culture.
-In addition to many private collectors, I am honored that one of my “The Lady of Guadalupe” paintings is part of a collection at the St. Luke’s Episcopal Church in Rhode Island.
+My segment, “The Painted Desert,” delves into the importance of art as an individual healing practice, a community experience, and a benefit for all of culture.
+In addition to many private collectors, I am honored that one of my large “The Lady of Guadalupe” paintings is part of a collection at the St. Luke’s Episcopal Church in Rhode Island.

 INDIGO GALLERY - 2860 D. State Hwy.
 14 - Madrid, New Mexico - 505-438-6202

 Mailing Address: 2854 D. State Hwy. - Madrid, New Mexico 87010